 What speeds do you need on your construction site?

 Our article on ‘construction site internet speeds‘ will help you understand what speeds you should be looking to achieve for your construction site.
-This can be built into the brief with KPIs agains them.
+This can be built into the brief with KPIs against them.
 You can also check you current speed on-site.

 Need more help?

 Fli- Fi are specialists in providing temporary internet connectivity and construction WiFi solutions, with experience on large scale civil engineering sites like HS2, Tideway and Crossrail through to small housing developments.
 We are well placed to advise and supply for any location in the UK.
-Find out more about our mobile WiFi solutions.
-Get in touch on 020 3778 0454 or email@example.com for further information or to discuss the potential for a free trial.
+Find out more about our WiFi solutions.
+Get in touch on 020 3778 0454 or firstname.lastname@example.org for further information or to discuss the potential for a free trial.